 The New American Theatre

 Authenticity

 Being deeply curious about people, places, emotions, and experiences is the key to unlocking raw, genuine performances.
-Stanislavsky believed that when you truly engage with life—observe it, feel it, and live it—you create a powerful connection to the emotions needed for authentic performances.
+Stanislavski believed that when you truly engage with life—observe it, feel it, and live it—you create a powerful connection to the emotions needed for authentic performances.

 Acting is Life

-Stanislavsky reminds us that acting is life.
+Stanislavski reminds us that acting is life.
 We're conscious in every interaction because of all our circumstances—every experience, memory, and reference.
 In the moment, we're seeking what we want or reacting to what's in the way, just like in life.
 As actors, everything that makes you you—conscious or unconscious—is useful.
 Build the tools you need, and let the fullness of life flow into the world of make-believe.

+The New American Theatre